emacsorphanage/emamux-ruby-test/README.md

 Contribution
 ------------
-Test you improvements in clean emacs configuration without any other packages.
+Before sending any pull request with feature you implement do all things below.

-You cat simply to that with our console wrapper.
+Check your improvements in clean emacs configuration

-    carton install
+    script/emacs.sh ../path/to/your/ruby/project/lib/project.rb

-    ./run.sh emacs ../path/to/your/ruby/project/lib/project.rb
+Write all necessary tests for it

-When you implement some feature, please write all necessary tests for it.
+    make test

-Run it as simple as that.
+Before push any commits run all tests in clean virtual environment

-    ./run.sh test
+    make vagrant-test